stevelerner/tinyotel/README.md

 ./02-continuous-traffic.sh
 ```
 Keep this running in a separate terminal to see live metric updates.
 Press Ctrl+C to stop.

+**Pro tip:** The `/process-order` endpoint generates the most interesting distributed traces, showing automatic trace propagation across the frontend and backend services with multiple nested spans!

 **Step 3:** Open the TinyOlly UI
 ```bash